 In relational database systems, the logical structure is stored separately from the physical structure of the data.
 This helps to manage the structures differently without affecting each other.

-Relational databases follow integrity rules to eliminate duplicate data into the tables.
+Relational databases follow integrity rules to eliminate duplicate data in the tables.
 The SQL query language is used to retrieve the data from the database with consistency and accuracy.

-Relational databases ensure ease of access of required databases by maintaining consistency.
-It is also easy to backup, import, and export the data easily at the time of emergency.
+Relational databases ensure ease of access to required databases by maintaining consistency.
+It is also easy to back up, import, and export data easily at the time of emergency.
 Relational databases comply with an ACID property also.

 Main Differences Between Hierarchical Database and Relational Database

-- The hierarchical database has to be coded within the application to use, whereas relational databases are independent of the application.
+- The hierarchical database must be coded within the application, whereas relational databases are independent of the application.

 - Hierarchical database stores data in the form of parent and child nodes forming a tree structure, whereas a relational database stores data in the rows and columns of a table.